-Some complaints against full-face helmets are that they are too snug and lead people to feel constrained.
-A common instance of this is with regard to the fitment in the cheeks.
+Some complaints about full-face helmets are that they are too snug and lead people to feel constrained, especially with the fitment in the cheeks.
 When sizing a full-face helmet, it is essential to keep in mind that the cheek pads will break-in up to 20% after prolonged useage.
-As can be referenced in helmet fitment manuals direct from the likes of Shoei and their peers, often times, you should be in a smaller size than you initially think.
+As referenced in helmet fitment manuals direct from the likes of Shoei and their peers, often times you should be in a smaller size than you initially think.

 If you have any intentions of taking your bike to the track, it is important to note that you will need to be wearing a full face helmet.
 You will also have verify the requirements that your individual track requires with regard to helmet safety standards such as Snell, ECE, and a handful of others.